 SEVEN of the best GDPR checklists and insights

 If you’d like more detail, we’ve curated the best of the best in the list below.
 Here’s to data sensitivity and keeping us all safe!

 Kris Lahiri, Chief Security Officer at EgnyteDo, outlines an eight-step process to prepare for GDPR.
 Do you have procedures in place to handle requests from data subjects to modify, delete or access personal data?
-Do these procedures comply with the new rules under the GDPR?
+Do these procedures comply with the new rules under the GDPR for data processing?

 This checklist establishes employee access authorisation policies to limit access to data and ensure privacy.
 Keep the policies updated to reflect organisational need and monitor for a data breach.

 Try our interactive GDPR online training for free here.

 GDPR will streamline data protection for individuals within the European Union (EU).
 It also addresses the export of EU citizens’ personal data outside the EU.
 This means both Eurozone companies and those based in the U.S. will have to comply with the regulation.

 "Again, the GDPR offers no specifics as to what sort of privacy awareness training should be implemented.
 I see this, though, as opportunity to shoot for an awareness initiative that not only complies with the GDPR requirements, but exceeds them."